Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 - *5 games use an RLE compression in their serial protocol*
 - *4 games use a two colors palette on purpose*
 - *3 games use 0x00 as default palette instead of 0xE4 (which is documented is Game Boy programming manual)*
-- *4 games belongs to the games leaked in september 2020*
+- *4 games belong to the games leaked in september 2020*
 - *1 game uses two palettes in the same image (Alice in Wonderland)*
 - *1 game uses a three colors palette on purpose (Pokémon Pinball)*

-# Aknowledgments
+# Acknowledgments

-- Author want to thank Frédéric Mercier for the finding of the original Huc-3 mapper **Pocket Family 2** cartridge in Japan.
+- Author wants to thank Frédéric Mercier for the finding of the original Huc-3 mapper **Pocket Family 2** cartridge in Japan.
 - [Mraulio](https://github.com/Mraulio) and [cristofercruz](https://github.com/cristofercruz) for debugging and improving the code.
 - Shonumi aka Daniel S. Baxter for the [in-depth documentation](https://shonumi.github.io/articles/art2.html) of the printer protocol and being the first to [cite this project in his book](https://www.amazon.fr/Peripheral-Vision-Inside-Accessories-Add-ons/dp/B0BYBHQC97) !